Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

     ![alert_detected](media/advlab31.png)

 1. The build will run automatically, initiating the dependency scanning task and publishing the results to Advanced Security.
-Please note that this process may take up to 10 minutes to finish.
+Please note that this process may take up to 15 minutes to finish.

+    **Note:** Once the build is succeeded, you can ignore the permission needed prompt under the **Test Deployment** and proceed with the next task.

 ### Task 2: Viewing alerts of repository